mrc-ide/squire/README.md

 <img src="man/figures/README-total deaths projection-1.png" width="100%" />

-Lastly, rather than using relative changes to the interventions, we can provide absolute measures.
+Rather than using relative changes to the interventions, we can provide absolute measures.
 For example, to change the R0 to 2 today and add 500 ICU beds in 40 days time:

 ``` r
 # what is the current capacity